Master of Science in Supply Chain Management

 Admissions Requirements and Prerequisites

 The Master of Science in Supply Chain Management (SCMTMS) program is open to students who have earned a bachelor’s degree from an accredited institution and who can present evidence of their ability to do graduate work.
 “Evidence of ability” means superior grade-point average, an acceptable test score on the Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), and recommendations with respect to ability for successful pursuit of graduate-level work.
 Other admissions criteria can be considered on a case by case basis.
 Students from all academic backgrounds are encouraged to apply.
+Special consideration is given to applicants with work experience.

 International applicants and resident aliens must submit an acceptable TOEFL or IELTS score or complete the Intensive English Language Program (Spring International Language Center) and receive an English proficiency recommendation for admission.
 Other admissions criteria can be considered on a case by case basis.
 Students from all academic backgrounds are encouraged to apply.